 Train Heavy Armor With Farkas up to Level 90

 Progress through the companions until you can get Farkas as a follower.
 You may then train with him and retrieve your gold from his inventory.
 Be warned: this trick may be patched at some point.

 I would suggest training Heavy Armor because its benefits are substantial.
 You'll want to max it out as soon as possible to make the game easier, and by using Farkas, you can do this seamlessly as you play normally.

 Final Thoughts on Light and Heavy Armor

 If you discover other methods to train light and heavy armor, please feel free to comment below.
-I may have chosen to exclude certain tactics to train light and heavy armor (e.g. skill books), because those methods require a lot of research or are more convoluted than this simple tutorial.
-I may choose to update this article with more advise in the future.
+I may have chosen to exclude certain tactics to train light and heavy armor (e.g., skill books) because those methods require a lot of research or are more convoluted than this simple tutorial.
+I may choose to update this article with more advice in the future.
 In the meantime, please consider following some of my other Skyrim tutorials!

 - Skyrim: Advice and Tips for New and Returning Players

 This is general advice for "Skyrim."
 New and old fans of the "Elder Scrolls" will find these tips helpful for creating a successful "Skyrim" play-through.
 There are no spoilers to the "Skyrim" plotline.